-The treated timber stringer bridge (Structure M-21-I) was built in 1935 on US 350 which is a key north-south corridor connecting residents and tourists from La Junta, Colorado and the Arkansas River Valley to Trinidad, Colorado and the Rocky Mountains.
-The structure is in poor condition, requiring frequent inspection and repair from issues such as damaged girders, leaning piles, displaced abutments, rot, mold, water staining, and other general deterioration.
+The treated timber stringer bridge (Structure M-22-Y) was built in 1935 on US 350 which is a key north-south corridor connecting residents and tourists from La Junta, Colorado and the Arkansas River Valley to Trinidad, Colorado and the Rocky Mountains.
+The structure is in poor condition, load-restricted, requiring frequent inspection and repair from issues such as multiple damaged girders, cracked piles, bowed and splintered wing walls, rot, mold, water staining, and other general deterioration.
 This bridge is well past its replacement life and is not up to current construction and safety standards and must be replaced to prevent potential failure.